aqlkzf/test_doc/docs/source/install.md

    ```

 3. **Install TensorFlow and CUDA Toolkit**
    Install TensorFlow 1.15.0 along with the compatible CUDA toolkit and cuDNN library to enable GPU support.
-This step is crucial for performance if you are processing large datasets.
+We strongly recommend you install the listed version of TensorFlow and CUDA toolkit and cudnn library.

    ```bash
    conda install tensorflow-gpu=1.15.0 cudatoolkit=10.0 cudnn=7.6.5 -y